 The Centre aims to build research capacity in dementia, creating the future leaders that dementia research needs.
 The Centre will further enhance the University’s international reputation for applied person-centred dementia care and services research by funding seven PhD students to develop new ways to support people with dementia and their families and improve the quality of dementia care at times of transition.

 Our first cohorts of 4 student projects include:

-- Optimising the transition to coping with behavioural distress in people living with dementia in south Asian families – Akhlak Rauf, supervised by Prof Jan Oyebode and Dr Sahdia Parveen
+- Memory problems to complex needs: How do South Asian carers manage the transitions relating to the care of a family member with dementia – Akhlak Rauf, supervised by Prof Jan Oyebode and Dr Sahdia Parveen

-- Optimising the transition from home to hospital: Enhancing triadic communication to improve the quality of dementia care – Courtney Shaw, supervised by Prof Gerry Armitage and Dr Andrea Capstick
+- Towards dementia friendly emergency departments: A mixed method exploratory study identifying opportunities to improve the quality and safety of care for people with dementia in emergency departments – Courtney Shaw, supervised by Prof Gerry Armitage and Dr Andrea Capstick

-- Medicines optimisation during and following transitions of care for older people with dementia living in care homes – Suzanne Hill, supervised by Prof Alison Blenkinsopp, Dr David Alldred and Dr Sarah Smith
+- Investigating the Quality and Continuity of Medication Management when People living with Dementia move between the Care Home and Hospital Setting– Suzanne Hill, supervised by Prof Alison Blenkinsopp, Dr David Alldred and Dr Sarah Smith

 Our second cohort of 3 student projects include:

 - The role of nurses in optimising the transition for nursing home residents living with dementia who return to their place of care after discharge from hospital – Angela Richardson, supervised by Professor Murna Downs, Professor Alison Blenkinsopp and Dr. Kathryn Lord

 - Facilitating decision-making about transitions between independent and supported living by women with dementia who live alone – Helen Wells, supervised by Dr Andrea Capstick